Dennisjmckeon/SLU/README.md

 -GitHub w/ plans
 -GitHub Enterprise

-Today we'll cover various setting on git that you will use forever (unless you use BitBucket, Azure DevOps, or AWS CodeBuild)!
+Today we'll cover various settings on git that you will use forever (unless you use BitBucket, Azure DevOps, or AWS CodeBuild)!